 Mr. Pratt is listed as #1 in the 2014 and the three immediately preceding editions of Chambers USA for Intellectual Property and has been listed in that publication each year since 2005.
 He was listed as an International Who's Who of Patent Lawyers for 2011 and 2013 and was also listed in the 2011, 2013 and 2014 editions of International Who's Who of Business Lawyers in the area of Patent Law.
 Mr. Pratt has also been listed in The Best Lawyers in America® for 2017 and each of the 25 years immediately preceding.
 He was recognized as a Georgia "Super Lawyer" in Intellectual Property in 2016 and the seven years immediately preceding and for Intellectual Property Litigation in 2009 by Super Lawyers magazine.
 Mr. Pratt was named by Legal Media Group to its 2010 and 2013 Guide to the World's Leading Patent Law Practitioners.
 In 2016 and the four years immediately preceding, he was named a top patent practitioner by IAM Patent 1000 – The World’s Leading Patent Practitioners.
 Mr. Pratt was recommended by Legal 500 U.S. in the areas of Patent Prosecution and Non-Contentious Trademark Law in from 2012 to 2016 for Patent Prosecution.
 He was also honored in 2013, 2014, 2015 and 2016 as a "Leading Lawyer" by Legal 500 U.S. Mr. Pratt was named as one of Georgia's "Legal Elite" by Georgia Trend magazine.
-He was recognized as an "IP Star" by Managing Intellectual Property magazine in 2017 and the four years immediately preceding and is AV® rated by Martindale-Hubbell.
+He was recognized as an "IP Star" by Managing Intellectual Property magazine in 2019 and also in 2016 and the three years immediately preceding and is AV® rated by Martindale-Hubbell.